DNS Training Class Schedule

 Professional Associations Affiliated with DNS Inspectors

-Welcome to the Building Inspectors Association of South East Wisconsin.
-Our association is an organization of over 150 building inspection officials and firms engaged in the construction industry.
+The Building Inspectors Association of South East Wisconsin is an organization of over 150 building inspection officials and firms engaged in the construction industry.
 Geographically we cover eleven counties and currently represent approximately forty five communities.
 As a guide to providing a high level of service to the public our association is dedicated to the following:

 - Protection of the health and safety of the public.